Sérgio Conceição: Nantes

-Conceição was named manager of Ligue 1 club FC Nantes on 8 December 2016, replacing the dismissed René Girard at a side second from bottom.
-His debut five days later was a 3–1 home victory over Montpellier HSC in the last 16 of the Coupe de la Ligue, followed with a 2–0 league win at Angers SCO; his one season at the Stade de la Beaujoire resulted in a 7th-place finish.
+Conceição was named manager of Ligue 1 club Nantes on 8 December 2016, replacing the dismissed René Girard at a side second from bottom.
+His debut five days later was a 3–1 home victory over Montpellier in the last 16 of the Coupe de la Ligue, followed with a 2–0 league win at Angers; his one season at the Stade de la Beaujoire resulted in a 7th-place finish.

 In February 2017, Conceição was linked to the vacant managerial position at struggling Premier League title holders Leicester City, but Nantes chairman Waldemar Kita insisted he would see out his two-year contract.
 It was announced on 6 June that he had quit his position and accepted a proposal from Porto, citing personal reasons, including the possibility to live close to his family in Portugal.